Past Presidents

 President 1972-1975

-David Evans (1909-1984) graduated in 1933 with a degree in Physics and Chemistry from the University of Manchester, and he gained his Master of Science in 1934.
+David Evans (1909–1984) was born in Atherton, near Manchester.
+In 1933 he graduated with a degree in Physics and Chemistry from the University of Manchester, and he gained his Master of Science in 1934.
 He finished his PhD in 1938 and began working at the National Institute for Medical Research (NIMR) two years later.
-He left in 1947 to become a Reader in the Bacteriology Department at the University of Manchester, but returned to the NIMR in 1955 as Director of the Biological Standards Department.
-In 1961, David became Professor of Bacteriology and Immunology at London School of Hygiene & Tropical Medicine, a position he left in 1971 to become Director of the National Institute for Biological Standards and Control.
-He was elected a Fellow of the Royal Society in 1960 and awarded their Buchanan Medal in 1977 for his work.
-He was awarded CBE in 1969 and knighted in 1977.
-He retired in 1979.
+He left in 1947 to become a Reader in the Bacteriology Department at the University of Manchester but returned to the NIMR in 1955 as Director of the Biological Standards Department.

 -